Our Match.com Review Bottom Line:

-We know people have found other like-minded Christians on Match, so it’s not impossible.
+We know people who have found other like-minded Christians on Match, so it’s far from impossible.
 All we’re saying is it might be slightly more difficult to weed through the profiles to find the kind of Christian matches you might be looking for.